How to Eliminate Cat Urine Smell

 - Use paper towels to soak up the cat urine on the surface of your furniture or floor.
 Stand on the towels or apply pressure with your hands to soak up as much of the urine as you can.

 - Fill half a spray bottle (these can usually be found at the dollar store) with distilled white vinegar.
 Fill the rest of the bottle with water.
 Spray the affected area until it’s completely saturated.
-Allow the vinegar to penetrate into the material for about ten to fifteen minutes.
+Allow the vinegar to penetrate into the material for about 10 to 15 minutes.

 - Blot up the excess liquid again with clean paper towels.